Be creative at every stage of the problem-solving process.

 You're now going to develop your ideas into a fully formed solution.

 First, evaluate the most promising ideas by comparing them with the success criteria that you identified in step 2.
 Pick the solution that best meets those criteria.
-(Grid Analysis is helpful here.)
+(Decision Matrix Analysis is helpful here.)

 Then develop your best idea further.
 What else could make this idea better?
 How could you refine the solution to fit your success criteria better?